 where $\Omega$ is the volume of the lattice cell, and the factor $\Omega/{(2 \pi)^{3}}$ normalizes the $\mathbf{k}$ vector density within the Brillouin zone.
 The second term is the joint density of states (JDOS).
 After sum over all states within the first Brillouin zone and all possible transitions initiated by photons with a certain energy $\hbar \omega$ between valence and conduction bands, we obtain

 where $c$ and $v$ belong respectively to the valence and conduction bands, $E(\mathbf{k})$ are the eigenvalues of the Hamiltonian, and $w_{\mathbf{k}}$ are weighting factors.

-The Dirac Delta function in Eq. \ref{ejdos} can be numerically approximated by means of such as Gaussian function normalized to one:
+The Dirac Delta function in Eq. (\ref{ejdos}) can be numerically approximated by means of a normalized Gaussian function:

 where $\sigma$ is the broadening parameter.
-To demonstrate this functionality, we show the calculated total and partial JDOS for CH$_3$NH$_3$PbI and Si in Fig. \ref{JDOS}.
-The total JDOS include all possible interband transitions from all the valence to all the conduction bands according to Eq. \ref{ejdos}; while the partial JDOS consider only the interband transitions from the highest valence band to the lowest conduction one.
+To demonstrate this functionality, we show the calculated total and partial JDOS for CH$_3$NH$_3$PbI$_3$ and Si in Fig. \ref{JDOS}.
+Clearly, the calculated JDOS for CH$_3$NH$_3$PbI$_3$ is in excellent agreement with previous data \cite{Yin2014}.
+It should be pointed that the total JDOS include all possible interband transitions from all the valence to all the conduction bands according to Eq. (\ref{ejdos}); while the partial JDOS consider only the interband transitions from the highest VB to the lowest CB.